-The district makes school bus transportation available to all students living two or more miles from school and any students who are homeless.
+The district makes school bus transportation available to all students living two or more miles from school and to any students who are experiencing homelessness.
 This service is provided at no cost to students.

-Bus routes and stops will be designated annually, and any subsequent changes will be posted at the school and on the district's website.
-For the safety of the operator of the vehicle and all passengers, students must board buses or other vehicles only at authorized stops, and drivers must unload passengers only at authorized stops.
+Bus routes and stops will be designated annually.
+Any subsequent changes will be posted at the school and on the district's website.
+For the safety of the driver and all passengers, students must board district vehicles only at authorized stops and drivers must unload passengers only at authorized stops.

-A parent may also designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
-The designated facility or residence must be on an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, you may contact Clay Hudgins at (979) 478-6814.
+A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
+The designated location must be an approved stop on an approved route.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact Clay Hudgins at (979) 478-6814.